hydroframe/hf_hydrodata/docs/source/available_metadata.rst

     * - structure_type
       - Distinguishes point data from gridded datasets.
     * - time_zone
       - The time zone of the data on the server.
-UTC-00:00 is UTC time.
-UTC-06:00 is EST time.
+UTC-00:00 is [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) time.
+This is the timezone for the forcing data and other products.
+UTC-05:00 is EST time; (UTC-04:00 is EDT, e.g.).  *The user should check the time zone of the data and make sure they are intepreting this correctly in any simulations and analysis.*
     * - entry_start_date
       - The earliest date of available data for the dataset.
     * - entry_end_date